takkyu2/pfds-go/README.md

 A compiler supporting Generics, e.g., Go 1.17 with `-gcflags=-G=3` flag, is necessary.

 ## Disclaimers
+* I believe Go's garbage collection is a good fit for PFDS :)
 * I want to compare the time and memory efficiency of PFDS in Go to the ones of [PFDS in C++](https://github.com/takkyu2/purely-functional-data-structures), but, as you know, benchmarking is difficult, so I am not sure I can make it.
 * Since Go 1.17 does not support exporting Generic functions, types, etc., I put everything in a single main package.